ktorio/ktor-documentation/topics/data-conversion.md

 <include src="lib.xml" include-id="outdated_warning"/>

-`DataConversion` is a plugin (previously known as feature) that allows to serialize and deserialize a list of values.
+`DataConversion` is a plugin that allows to serialize and deserialize a list of values.

 By default, it handles primitive types and enums, but it can also be configured to handle additional types.